1961: “Hit the Road Jack” became Ray Charles’ second song to go to #1 in US. In the UK the single became his first top 10 hit, reaching #6.

 1983: Joe Walsh released his sixth studio album, You Bought It – You Name It.

 1984: Devo released their sixth studio album, Shout.
 It was the band’s last album released through Warner Bros. until Something for Everybody in 2010.

 1985: Yoko Ono dedicated Strawberry Fields, a 2.5-acre portion of New York City’s Central Park, in memory of her late husband, John Lennon, on what would have been his 45th birthday.
 Ono, who had donated more than $1 million towards the project and had conceived the idea, was joined by several hundred invited guests at the memorial located on Central Park West at West 72nd Street, directly opposite the Dakota building.

-John Lennon, singer, songwriter, activist, solo artists, and member of the Beatles, was born John Winston Lennon in Liverpool, England during a World War II German air raid in 1940.
+John Lennon, singer, songwriter, activist, solo artist, and member of the Beatles, was born John Winston Lennon in Liverpool, England during a World War II German air raid in 1940.

 John Entwistle, singer, songwriter, film and music producer, and original bassist for the Who, was born in Chiswick, London, England in 1944.